opyau21/65-Keyboard/README.md

   Creating a 65% Keyboard from scratch without any prior engineering knowledge.

 ## Next steps:
-  * Add Flex Cuts, learn to be more creative with trace routing
   * Learn how to add SMD LEDS, Similar to above

 ## To Do List: